-If a family is removed from the waiting list(s) because the family has been determined ineligible for assistance by the PHA, a notice will be sent to the family's email and postal addresses of record.
+If a family is removed from the waiting list(s) because the family has been determined ineligible for assistance by the PHA, a notice will be sent to the family's email addresses of record.
 The notice will state the reasons the family was removed from the waiting list(s) and will inform the family how to request an informal review regarding the PHA's decision (see Chapter 16) [24 CFR 982.201(f)].

 When a family is housed by a participating agency (i.e., has entered into a lease and HAP contract with the landlord and the participating agency), the CWL administrator will remove the family from all other participating agency Housing Choice voucher waiting lists.
 The CWL administrator will run periodic reports to check this status.
-If the family later ends participation in the program, they may reapply via the Centralized Wait List portal.
+If the family portal.